Tour of Dresden's Old Town

 If we turn left on Theaterplatz, we come to the Zwinger.

-Other attractions include an Atlas sculpture on the western pavilion.
-There is also a carillon with 40 porcelain bells that plays every 15 minutes.
-The carillon plays melodies by Vivaldi, Mozart, Bach, Wagner and Weber.
-The courtyard garden and the pond were added in the 1820s.
-The gallery wing, which today houses the Old Masters Picture Gallery, was built in 1855.
+The courtyard garden and pond were added in the 1820s.
+The gallery wing, which now houses the Old Masters Picture Gallery, was built in 1855.

 The gardens are open to the public free of charge.